 - Locate the most recent deed to the property.
 Before creating a deed, it is helpful to have a copy of the most recent deed to the property (the deed that transferred the property to the current grantor).
 You will need information from this deed, including the legal description and the exact way that the current grantor’s name was worded on the prior deed.

 - Create the new deed.
 The next step is to create a new deed that meets the requirements of Illinois law.
-Because these requirements are state specific, generic fill-in-the-blank forms should be avoided.
+Because these requirements are state-specific, generic fill-in-the-blank forms should be avoided.
 Our Deed Generator uses an easy interview to create the right type of deed based on the information you enter in the interview.

 - Sign and notarize the new deed.
 Each grantor must sign the new deed and have his or her signature witnessed by a notary public, who much acknowledge the deed.
 In some situations, the grantor’s spouse may also be required to sign the deed.
-Our software can help you determine whether addition signatures are required.
+Our software can help you determine whether additional signatures are required.

 - Record the deed in the Illinois land records.
 The final step is to record the deed in the land records of the Illinois county where the property is located.
 Recording costs and any Illinois real estate transfer taxes owed must be paid when the deed is recorded.